 Depending upon your needs and those who will be on the property, items listed in the body of the report may also be a concern for you; be sure to read your inspection report in its entirety.

-Note: Defects and safety concerns that were observed will be in RED text.
+Critical issues and safety concerns that were observed will be in red text.

-Note: If there are no comments in RED text, there were no defects or safety concerns with the property at the time of inspection.
+Note: If there are no comments in RED text, there were no critical issues or safety concerns with the property at the time of inspection.